 \section{Dynamic Modeling and PID Control Method}

-Quadcopter (as shown in Fig. \ref{quad}) is an under-actuated system with four control inputs ($u_1, u_2, u_3, u_4$) and six degrees of freedom (DOFs), including position ($x,y,z$) and attitude ($\phi, \theta, \psi$).
-Due to the nonlinearities of the quadcopter system and the complexity of environmental situations, it is nearly impossible to accurately model this robot.
-In such cases, system identification using methods such as NNs can efficiently estimate the states of the system.
-Therefore, our control method does not require a precise model and only needs instantaneous inputs and outputs of the system.
+The quadcopter (as shown in Fig.~\ref{quad}) is an under-actuated system with four control inputs ($u_1, u_2, u_3, u_4$) and six degrees of freedom (DOFs), including position ($x, y, z$) and attitude ($\phi, \theta, \psi$).
+Due to the nonlinearities of the quadcopter system and the complexity of environmental conditions, it is nearly impossible to model this robot with complete accuracy.
+In such cases, system identification methods such as neural networks (NNs) can efficiently estimate the system states.
+Therefore, our control method does not require an exact model and relies only on instantaneous inputs and outputs of the system.

-Therefore, in this research, a simple mathematical model \cite{tripathi2015} is used with known parameters only for simulating the real system without noise.
-In fact, we assume that we do not know the parameters of the system and estimate the states using corresponding control inputs and recent states.
-The governing equations are shown in Eq. \ref{quad eqs}.
-In this set of equations, $x, y, z$ are the positions of the center of gravity related to the reference coordinates $x_I, y_I, z_I$, and $\phi, \theta, \psi$ are the rotational angles around $x_B, y_B, z_B$.
+In this research, a simplified mathematical model~\cite{tripathi2015} with known parameters is used solely to simulate the real system in the absence of noise.
+In practice, we assume that the system parameters are unknown and estimate the states using the corresponding control inputs and recent states.
+The governing equations are given in Eq.~\ref{quad eqs}.
+In this formulation, $x, y, z$ denote the positions of the center of gravity relative to the inertial reference coordinates ($x_I, y_I, z_I$), and $\phi, \theta, \psi$ represent the rotational angles about the body axes ($x_B, y_B, z_B$):

-where $m, g, l$ are the total mass of robot, gravity, and quadcopter arm, and also $J_x, J_y, J_z$ are moments of innertia around body coordinates, respectively.
-Control inputs (Eq. \ref{control inputs}) are combination of squared motor angular velocities ($\Omega_1, \Omega_2, \Omega_3, \Omega_4$).
+where $m$ is the total mass of the robot, $g$ is gravitational acceleration, $l$ is the quadcopter arm length, and $J_x, J_y, J_z$ are the moments of inertia about the body axes, respectively.
+Control inputs (Eq.~\ref{control inputs}) are expressed as combinations of the squared motor angular velocities ($\Omega_1, \Omega_2, \Omega_3, \Omega_4$):